 Building a free standing swing set is not as difficult as one might think.
-With decent sets costing over $1,500, I decided to build one myself.
+With decent sets costing over $1,500, I decided to build one myself to my own specifications.

 This project is lengthy, so I broke up the article into 3 parts:

-With my kids rapidly growing, I wanted to buy them a sturdy (safe) play swing set to play with.
+With my kids rapidly growing, I wanted to buy them a sage and sturdy play swing set.
+With most main beams weighing over 100 pounds, the last thing I want is a shoddy swing set with poor design.

 - We should create a buffer zone that should be roughly twice the height of the swing.
 For example, if the height of the swing is 6 feet, the front buffer zone should be approximately 12 feet.
 Rear buffer zone should also be approximately 12 feet;